Jsfain/SDCard/README.md

  ### Additional Comments
  * A *MAKE.SH* file is included for reference only.
 This is simply to see how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
 The make file would primarily be useful for non-Windows users without access to Atmel Studio.
 Windows users should be able to just build/download the module from the source/header files using Atmel Studio (though I have not used this).

+## Portability Considerations
+As mentioned at the top of this README, the SD Card module is intended to work with the SPI port on an ATMega1280 AVR microcontroller, however, the AVR-specific functionality is handled entirely within the AVR IO port access files found under AVRIO within this repo.
+It should be straightforward to implement the SD Card module to operate against other target devices, assuming the few SPI- and USART-specific macros and functions required are included.
+AVR_SPI is included by SD_SPI_BASE and AVR_USART is included by PRINTS helper and is only necessary if using any of the printing functions.
+See the SD_SPI_BASE and the PRINTS files for specific details on the required macros and functions.
+The IO files, AVR_SPI and AVR_USART, are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO).

 ## License